Publications

 Books

 Mobilizing Black Germany: Afro-German Women and the Making of a Transnational Movement (University of Illinois Press, 2020).
-Awards: Winner of the Waterloo Centre for German Studies (WCGS) First Book Prize, 2021; Finalist for ASWAD’s Outstanding First Book Prize, 2021; Honorable Mention for the DAAD/GSA Book Prize in Literature and Cultural Studies, German Studies Association, 2021; “The Best Black History Books of 2020,” Black Perspectives
+Awards and Recognition: Winner of the Waterloo Centre for German Studies (WCGS) First Book Prize, 2021; Finalist for ASWAD’s Outstanding First Book Prize, 2021; Honorable Mention for the DAAD/GSA Book Prize in Literature and Cultural Studies, German Studies Association, 2021; “The Best Black History Books of 2020,” Black Perspectives

 “Zur Beständigkeit der Graswurzel.
 Transnationale Perspektiven auf Schwarzen Antirassismus im Deutschland des 20.
 Jahrhunderts,” Special Issue “(Anti-)Rassismus,” Aus Politik und Zeitgeschichte (APuZ) 70, no. 42-44 (Oktober 2020): 33-38.